All Episodes

 We're the ones that can run a big government better.

-Why does the left never abandon their because they're committed to it.
+Why does the left never abandon it?

-They're c because I'll tell you why the left never abandons their ideology, is because public opinion is irrelevant to them.
+Because I'll tell you why the left never abandons their ideology, is because public opinion is irrelevant to them.

-Public opinion is meant to be manipulated, bent and shaped, fooled.
+Public opinion is meant to be manipulated, bent, and shaped, fooled.

 They're into fooling the people.